-WEEK 16 / Tues Dec 5 / Where did the time go?
+WEEK 15 / Tues April 30 / Where did the time go? / POTENTIAL GUEST In Class: This will be a (potentially long) session where we meet project by project to tighten and refine for the Final Exam Portfolio Review.
+When not meeting with me or our guest, share your work with other students in the class for help making it better.

-In Class: This will be a (potentially long) session where we meet project by project to tighten and refine for the Final Exam Portfolio Review.
-Assignment: Get ready!
+Assignment: Get ready for portfolio review!